mateusznowakdev/solar/README.md

 v1.4

-- Group log entries by date
-- Show controller errors, inverter errors, and communication status in the log
+- Show errors and communication status in the log
-- Change charging priority based on current date and time
+- Change inverter state based on various conditions
 - Add settings screen

 v1.3